mjaddis/rdss-message-api-specification/messages/metadata/update/README.md

 ## Scenarios

-- Sent to subscribers when an existing [Dataset](https://github.com/JiscRDSS/rdss-canonical-data-model/tree/master/properties/Dataset) is updated in the Data Mart.
+- Sent to subscribers to notify that metadata for a [Dataset](https://github.com/JiscRDSS/rdss-canonical-data-model/tree/master/properties/Dataset) has been updated.

 ## Request